STEM CELL-BASED

 GREAT

-The GREAT consortium aims to develop a 3D human gastruloid model system from pluripotent stem cells.
-The aim is to study the early development of heart, muscle and blood tissue.
-At the same time, GREAT will explore the ethical and social issues of this technology.
+The GREAT consortium aims to develop a 3D human gastruloid model system from pluripotent stem cells to study the early development of heart, muscle and blood tissue while simultaneously exploring the ethical and social issues of this technology.

 Read more about GREAT